Hive Hygiene – Keeping Your Beehive Clean and Healthy

 Comb Rotation and Box Changes

-Brood comb acts like a long-term diary of everything your bees encounter: pollen, pesticides, spores and general debris all build up over time.
-Old comb can harbour disease and may become harder for queens to lay in.
+Brood comb acts like a long-term diary of everything your bees encounter.
+Pollen residues, spores, old cocoons and general debris can all build up over time.
+Old comb can harbour disease and may become harder for queens to lay in cleanly.

-Many UK beekeepers aim to replace a proportion of brood comb each season so that no frame stays in the hive for more than three to five years.
-You can link comb changes to swarm control or queen replacement so that hygiene work fits naturally into your year-in-the-apiary plan.
+Many UK beekeepers aim to replace a proportion of brood comb each season so that no frame stays in the hive for too many years.
+You can link comb changes to swarm control, queen replacement or seasonal management so that hygiene work fits naturally into your year-in-the-apiary plan.

 Avoiding Cross-Contamination Between Colonies

 Many problems spread because equipment is moved too casually between hives.
-A few simple boundaries make a big difference:
+This is especially important for foulbrood risk, pest transfer and wider colony-health issues.

 Cleaning After Disease